bunchesofdonald/photohash/README.rst

 	36

-Demo function find_similar_images illustrates finding similar images in a directory.
+Demo script find_similar_images illustrates how to find similar images in a directory.

 References::